 - DOT required physical examination by certified medical examiners

 - Nationwide 24/7 coverage for emergency drug and alcohol testing events

-- Our DOT Drug & Alcohol Testing Services will keep you in compliance so you avoid violations and fines.
+- Our DOT Drug and Alcohol Testing Services will keep you in compliance so you avoid violations and fines.

-Need expert service and compliance for DOT Drug & Alcohol Testing - Call Today
+Need expert service and compliance for DOT Drug and Alcohol Testing - Call Today